quietboil/sibyl/README.md

     let rows = stmt.query(&date)?;

     // The SELECT above will return either 1 or 0 rows, thus `if let` is sufficient.
-    // When more than one row is expected, `while let` is used to process rows. if let Some( row ) = rows.next()? {
+    // When more than one row is expected, `while let` would be used to process rows. if let Some( row ) = rows.next()? {
         let first_name : Option<&str> = row.get("FIRST_NAME")?;
         let last_name  : &str         = row.get_not_null("LAST_NAME")?;